 My 3 ½ year old son Ari asked lots of questions during these films.
 In particular, Ari was very curious and concerned about the evil characters.

 Yep.
 Ari was very intrigued about what makes someone act badly and be just plain ol’ mean spirited.

-I gotta say… it was an interesting challenge trying to give a simple reply to this very complicated question – in such a clear-cut way that a 3 year old could understand.
+I gotta say… it was an interesting challenge trying to give a simple reply to this very complicated question.

 While trying to find a way to best explain why bad people/octopuses/witches act badly, I became very aware of how all 3 movies shared the same philosophical themes.